My newest post on Conceited Crusade!

 “But don’t you?” she laughed.
 “I think you’re a narcissist.
 My cousin told me all about you.
 How you always dated the most beautiful women and flaunted them around like they were prizes to be had.
 So is that why you want to date me?
 Because we make the most unusual couple…attract the most attention?
 You, handsome and tall, and me, homely and short?”

 “No, of course not!”
 I argued.
 “How can you think I’m that shallow?”

-Her face contorted like a sour plum and she leaned in closer.
+Her face contorted like a baby tasting lemon for the first time.
+She leaned in closer.
 “Then tell me that you really care about me!
 Tell me you want me for more than my looks?”

-She pulled back at my silence and stood up to leave.
-“I’ll leave you the check,” she mumbled, nose scrunched, and left.
+She recoiled from my silence and stood up to leave.
+“Take care of the check,” she mumbled, eyes damp, and left.

-I picked up my cell phone and scrolled the many pictures I had taken on our dates.
+I picked up my cell phone and scrolled the many pictures I had taken of us on our dates.
 I let myself shed one tear.
-Her glorious pictures were all I had now.
+These glorious images were all I had left.